jolie/docs/src/language-tools-and-standard-library/rest/jolier.md

 * **\[-trustStorePassword\]**: sets the trustStore password
 * **\[-sslProtocol\]**: sets the ssl protocol

-To generate the ssl certificate you can use the [keytool](https://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) or indicate the location of your preexisting java supported keystore file.
+To generate the ssl certificate you can use the [keytool](https://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) or indicate the location of your java supported keystore file.

 **NOTE**: You need to pay particular attention on key file location parameters if you are deploying your REST service with a Docker image.

 ## Defining the rest calls mapping

 The mapping of the rest templates is defined within file `rest_templates.json`.
 It is a json file structured as key value map, where the key reports the name of the target operation whereas the value reports the related call information to be used in the rest call.
-Here we presen an example of a key value pair:
+Here we present an example of a key value pair:

 ```json
 {